GarfieldMa/COMP2123_Selflearning_Report/main.md

 #### Step 1 in iteration: Finding the UNVISITED Vertex with the Lowest Cost of Connection To
 We could use two `int` to record the cheapest cost and the corresponding index respectively.😀

-Now we can add the following code to iterate through the array `cost_of_cheapest_connection_to` to find the cheapest connection.
+Now we can add the following code to iterate through the array `cost_of_cheapest_connection_to` to find the cheapest connection.😆

 ```
 int cheapest_vertex_index = -1;